-Often, internal communications can end up as an afterthought as organisations exhaust their budgets on external marketing such as public relations, product launches or client events.
+Often, internal communications can end up as an afterthought as organisations exhaust budgets on external communications.
 However relying on the company grapevine and/or informal corridor conversations to drip feed important company news is a lost opportunity in terms of empowering and unifying a workforce and benefiting from that all important feedback that can and will inform strategic decision making.

 “Like a human being, an organisation must have an internal communications mechanism.
 A nervous system to control its actions” – Bill Gates

-Although it’s a practical concern, an effective internal communications strategy is not about how much you spend, rather its focus should be to create and enable ongoing conversations with and between employees and finding the most efficient way of executing this within your organisation.
+Although it’s a practical consideration, an effective internal communications strategy is not just about how much you spend, rather its focus should be about creating and enabling dialogues with and between employees and finding the most efficient way of executing this within the organisation.

-With efficiency in mind, here are a few ‘low cost’ or ‘no cost’ ideas for structuring and facilitating ongoing, authentic dialogue with you greatest resource – your employees:
+With efficiency in mind, here are a few ‘low cost’ or ‘no cost’ ideas for structuring and facilitating ongoing, authentic dialogue with the organisation’s greatest resource – its employees: